 Per Unit Costs

 Unit Costs are a visualization on Cost Reports which display cloud infrastructure costs on a per-unit basis.
 A unit can be any metric that your business tracks such as users, requests, transactions, customers, vendors, and so on.
-Unit costs are synonymous with cost of goods sold (COGS).
+Unit costs are a fantastic tool for helping analyze cost of goods sold (COGS).
 By importing these Business Metrics into Vantage, you can add them to Cost Reports to track things like cost per daily active user, COGS per customer, cost per million API requests, and more.

 Business Metrics refer to the units of data from your business that are aggregated and combined with costs to produce Per Unit Costs on Cost Reports.